github112017/SampleK8sMicroServiceTask/README_FARREN.md

       calls directly to private-service even if private-service was exposed publicly.

-3. The `Message` POJO class was renamed to `ExternalMessage` and modified to contain two strings, the publicText and the privateText.
-The `InternalMessage` POJO returned by the private-service is the same as the original `Message`.
+2. The `Message` POJO class was extended to include an `origin` attribute denoting the origin of the message, either "public" or "private" here.
+   The private-service responds with a single `Message` and the public-service responds with a list of `Message`s.

-4. Updated `RequestErrorController` to return a consistent response when encountering unauthorized requests.
+3. Updated `RequestErrorController` to return a consistent response when encountering unauthorized requests.
 It was returning a 401 status with a JSON body containing a 501 status and an internal service error message.
 The HTTP status code in the response and in the JSON body (and error message) are now consistent.

-5. All common code has been abstracted to a library, especially security-related classes; this ensures common behavior across all, and new, services.

-6. Multiple levels of testing is provided (there is some overlap):
+4. Multiple levels of testing is provided (there is some overlap):

    1. Unit tests for classes providing non-trivial business logic.
 These are intended to focus on algorithmic correctness,